jstncno/mentionify/README.md

 ## Future

+- Add support for special characters in username, such as `_` and `-`

-Add support for the following accounts:
+- Add support for the following accounts:

     - LinkedIn
     - Reddit
     - and more...

 Have a request?
 File an issue or, better yet, create a pull request ;)